Migrating Virtual Machines to Akamai Cloud With Packer

 ==> linode.migration: Creating image...

-The build process may take 10 minutes or more, depending on the size of your bundle and the complexity of your restoration script.
-After the build completes successfully, you will see output that looks like this:
+This may take 10 minutes or longer, depending on the size of your bundle and restore complexity.
+After the build completes successfully, the output should look like this:

 Build 'linode.migration' finished after 10 minutes 12 seconds.